gregraka/gregraka.github.io/qs_admins.md

 ## Important Note
-This document is a quickstart for installing and configuring an ownCloud server on a Linux system for small workgroups and departments.
+This document is a quickstart for installing and configuring an ownCloud server on a Red Hat Enterprise Linux 7.2 system for small workgroups and departments.
 If your site does not fit this scenario, see the [ownCloud Server Administration Manual](https://doc.owncloud.org/server/10.0/admin_manual/contents.html).

 ## Overview
 Installing and configuring the ownCloud server consists of these steps:
 * Verify that your site meets the system requirements.
-* Install the ownCloud server.
-(This document describes using the install wizard.)
+* Download and install the ownCloud Server.
-* Enable users to connect.
+* Perform server post-installation configuration.
 * Add user accounts.

 ## Get Started: Verify System Requirements